MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/2-Configure-WSUS.md

 2.  **Expiration**.
 When the self-signed certificate expires or nears expiration, WSUS will log events in the event log.

-3.  **Certificate Updates/Revocation**.
-If you wanted to update or revoke a certificate (i.e. after discovering that it expired), WSUS offered no functionality to enable this.
+3.  **Certificate Updates/Revocation**. if you wanted to update or revoke a certificate (i.e. after discovering that it expired), WSUS offered no functionality to enable this.
 Accomplishing this turned into a manual task that was very hard to either do by hand or automate successfully.